 These are also the steps taken to fix a posterior pelvic tilt.

 This post will not include specific exercises to fix duck feet caused by a posterior pelvic tilt.
-If you want to explore this cause in greater detail, see our page on how to fix a posterior pelvic tilt.

 3. Duck Feet Caused by Tibial External Rotation